01-amide/AI-landing-page/README.md

 # Personal Landing Page - Olamide Ajikan

 A modern, responsive landing page showcasing Olamide Ajikan as a Frontend Developer and Creative Thinker.
-This project features a clean, minimalist design with smooth animations and a beautiful gradient background.
+This project features a clean, minimalist design with smooth animations and a beautiful gradient background, built entirely with Tailwind CSS.

 ## 🚀 Features